petdance/test-www-mechanize/README.md

     make test
     make install

-COPYRIGHT AND LICENCE
+# COPYRIGHT AND LICENSE

-Put the correct copyright and licence information here.

 Copyright (C) 2004-2011 Andy Lester

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This library is free software; you can redistribute it and/or modify it under the terms of the Artistic License version 2.0.